Alanesc2/Registration-Bot/README.md

 # University Registration Bot

-An automated tool for registering classes within Arizona State University's enrollment system at a specified time.
+An automated tool for registering classes within an enrollment system at a specified time.

 ## About

 Registering for next semester's courses is crucial to securing a flexible schedule and fulfilling academic requirements.
 However, many students forget to enroll on time due to a lack of reminders or the inconvenient early morning registration times (often at 6 AM).
 Missing registration by even a few seconds can force students into less desirable class times or prevent them from enrolling in required courses.

-This bot was developed to automate the registration process, inspired by my own struggles and those of my peers.
+This bot was developed to automate the registration process, inspired by my own struggles.
 It utilizes Python, Selenium, and Web Scraping to enroll in classes instantly when registration opens.

 ## Features